qaalabs/DE5M4/docs/day1/agile/index.md

 ## Practical Applications

-You will work through realistic data product scenarios, creating user stories, prioritizing features, and developing sprint plans that address real-world data engineering challenges.
+You will work through realistic data product scenarios, creating user stories, prioritising features, and developing sprint plans that address real-world data engineering challenges.
 The focus remains on planning approaches that support iterative delivery and stakeholder collaboration.

 ## Connection to Module Theme